ros-navigation/docs.nav2.org/docs/tutorials/plugin_tutorials/docs/writing_new_costmap2d_plugin.md

 $ ros2 launch nav2_bringup tb3_simulation_launch.py
 ```

-Then goto RViz and click on the “2D Pose Estimate” button at the top and point the location on map as it was described in [Quickstart][quickstart].
+Then goto RViz and click on the "2D Pose Estimate" button at the top and point the location on map as it was described in [Quickstart][quickstart].
 Robot will be localized on map and the result should be as presented at picture below.
 There, the gradient costmap can be seen.
 There are also 2 noticeable things: dynamically updated by `GradientLayer::updateCosts()` costmap within its bounds and global path curved by gradient:

 <figure markdown="span">
   ![](images/Writing_new_Costmap2D_plugin/gradient_layer_run.png){ width="700px" title="Image of gradient costmap used" }